 Planting Australian native plants in your garden may be helpful because these generally have less and heavier pollen, and are bird or insect pollinated, rather than wind pollinated.
 Just be aware that some of the more fragrant Australian native flowers can still affect sensitive noses.
 Introduced species, like deciduous trees are generally wind pollinated.
 Also, try to keep the lawns mowed regularly to stop the grass from pollinating, although this will not stop the airborne pollen blowing in from the surrounding park-lands and homes.

-So why wait to treat the root cause of the problem?
+So the suggestion is to start earlier to prepare your system for the symptoms of spring.
 When you come to see us in the clinic, we will also tell you about a few more things related to your body type that you can do at home to help your body eliminate toxins more effectively in between your Chinese medicine treatments.
 These can be simple things like staying hydrated.